-Bertha May and Granite Lakes Trail is a 10.2 mile lightly trafficked out and back trail located near Mineral, WA that features a lake and is rated as moderate.
+Bertha May and Granite Lakes Trail is a 10.2 mile lightly trafficked out and back trail located near Mineral, Washington that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible from July until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 The road to the TH is severely washed out about 1 mile before the TH.
 High clearance 4 wheel drive can navigate it.

 This hike is Day two of an overnight hike to Cora Lake and is reverse from yesterday’s hike heading back to the car.
 Woke up at 4am, 6am and almost got up at 6, but fell asleep and woke up at 8:30.
 Dew on the fly and it lightly rained a couple times.
 The morning was cloudy behind the surrounding ridges.
 Started a fire and boiled water for coffee.
 Gathered more wood and boiled water for breakfast.
 Sat on log at gravel bar on the edge of the water and relaxed a bit.
 Gathered more wood.
 Boiled more water and had hot chocolate.

 Packed and ready to go at 1:50pm.
 Talked to a small group at the bigger spot down the way.
 Started the hike back at 2pm which was a pretty good incline.
 This was tough!
 Wasn't sure I was going to make it rest of the day.
 I think it was because I had just rested and my legs were already tired.
 After about 45-60 minutes, hiking became easier and normal on all the inclines.
 My pack was lighter but I don't know by how much, 5-7 lbs maybe.